 - ¼ cup almond flour

-- ¼ tsp xanthan gum (only use if your GF flour blend doesn't contain any)
+- ¼ teaspoon xanthan gum (only use if your GF flour blend doesn't contain any)

 - 1 cup dark chocolate chips